ImWalterGZ/tarjeto/README.md

-I'll create a README.md file for a GitHub repository based on the provided context about the Tarjeto project.

 # Tarjeto

 A modern digital ecosystem that transforms traditional customer loyalty programs into a centralized, automated solution using proximity technologies (QR and NFC).